znss1989/serpent-slayer/_posts/2021-05-05-tackle-with-linked-lists-in-python.markdown

 tags: [linked lists, python]
 ---

+Linked list is one of the most fundamental data structures in the world of computer science.
+This article discusses the concepts related to linked lists, how to implement and manipulate them in Python and demostrates how it can be applied to build more complex data structures and solve problems.

 ## What are linked lists?

 Linked list is a sequence of nodes that are linked one by one in order by reference of neighboring node(s).
 Specifically, the more accurate definitions of various linked lists are given as the following.